RHSecurityCompliance/contest/STYLE.md

 Avoid (for now) using `@property` to hack this, we don't have public APIs.

+## Log tactically

+Use `util.log('something')` when something

+- will take a long time with no output
+- will perform notable changes to an OS
+- is a significant workflow step

+Use the `util.subprocess_run(...)` function (instead of `subprocess.run(...)`) when you want the execution to be automatically logged.
+For insignificant or harmless (read-only) commands, use `subprocess.run(...)` to not flood the logs.

 ## TODOs

 Obsoletes/replaces when we drop support for Python 3.6: